powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 ![Dangling line model](img/danglingLine.svg){width="50%" align=center}

 A generation part, at boundary side can also be modeled, with a constant active power injection and a constant reactive power injection if the generation part of the dangling line is out of voltage regulation or a voltage target if the regulation is enabled.
 This fictitious generator can only regulate voltage locally: the regulating terminal can not be set, it is necessary the boundary side of the dangling line.
-Limits are modeled through $$MinP$$ and $$MaxP$$ for active power limits and through [reactive limits](#reactive-limits).
+Limits are modeled through $MinP$ and $MaxP$ for active power limits and through [reactive limits](#reactive-limits).
 This generation part is optional.
 The generation part of the dangling line follows the classical generator sign convention.

 Resulting flows at the dangling line terminal all follow the same passive-sign convention, either for the injection part or for the generation part.